 Congestion control is yet another responsibility of the FC2 layer.
 While engaged in a Class2 conversation, the communicating end points will have acknowledgments (ACKs) flowing between them for every frame sent by the initiator.
 If any of these ACK frames are dropped or delayed beyond error detect timeout value (E_D_TOV), the associated sequence and/or exchange will be terminated and re-sent.
 In Class3 conversations, ACKs aren't sent.
 Instead, only receiver ready (R_RDY) is sent back from the target to the initiator to indicate the target's receive buffer was cleared and is ready for another frame.
 If this frame is lost or corrupted, the initiator won't be allowed to send another frame until either a link credit reset (LCR) frame has been sent to the target, or the ULP aborts and resends the sequence.

 There are quite a bit of management frames on the link besides commands and data.
 And although you can probe the connecting ports to view the error counters associated with these management frames, you won't be able to determine what protocol errors are occurring without a FC analyzer.
 By placing a FC analyzer on the data path between the originator and responder of an exchange, you can capture a finite amount of frames--depending on the amount of memory in the analyzer--destined for the target FC node.
-As data flows into the analyzer's memory, real-time performance data can be graphically displayed with counters for such protocol errors as malformed frames, elapsed timers,
+As data flows into the analyzer's memory, real-time performance data can be graphically displayed with counters for such protocol errors as malformed frames, elapsed timers, as well as the link and congestion control frames that are associated with aborted sequences.

 Although the analyzer is placed between the two endpoints to make a copy of the frames into its buffer, at no time should the analyzer retime or modify the captured frames in any way.
 However, the optical signal will be amplified as it's retransmitted out of the analyzers transmit port, thereby altering any test data related to distance.
 Data captured at this layer can be viewed directly from memory or exported to a file to be viewed by your vendor's support team.